AnnaIsoyan/yelp/README.md

 # yelp
-save yelp to MongoDB Atlas Cloud
+1. save yelp to MongoDB Atlas Cloud
+2. build a recommendation system based on yelp dataset

 This script is a small functianality to save Yelp Dataset user, review and business data into MongoDB Atlas Cloud